acrajesh/automationaccelerator/docs/Accelerator_Tool_Usage_Guide.md

 **Output**: Report in `~/.autoaccel/output/jcl_utilities/`

-**Using the output**: Open the Excel report and review the list of detected utilities.
-Share with procurement to validate licensing requirements.
-Share with architects to identify utilities that need replacement strategies.
-Include counts in project planning documents to justify scope.
+**Using the output in practice**: Open the Excel report and review the list of detected utilities.
+Share with procurement to validate licensing requirements and negotiate contracts.
+Share with architects to identify utilities that need replacement strategies for the target platform.
+Include utility counts in project planning documents to justify scope and budget.
+Use in vendor discussions to understand migration tool requirements and compatibility.

 ---